 Putney is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Putney is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Putney who work in office and administrative support (16.84%), teaching (15.70%), and management occupations (8.54%).

-Telecommuters are a relatively large percentage of the workforce: 16.65% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Putney telecommute to their jobs.
+Overall, about 16.65% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Putney in 2022 was $34,881, which is low income relative to Vermont, and middle income relative to the rest of the US.
 This equates to an annual income of $139,524 for a family of four.
 However, Putney contains both very wealthy and poor people as well.